DV-11/SmartGrid/README.md

 ## Algorithms

+### Random Unique

+For the first part of the case.
+This algorithm randomly connects houses to batteries with unique cables.
+Can be seen as a baseline for the other algorithms.

 ### Restricted Greedy

 This algorithm is called greedy because it makes the most convenient decision in each step without considering the whole picture.
 This means that in a randomly determined but always constant order, the algorithm goes through all the houses in a district and in each instance, it connects the given house to the closest available battery.
 The algorithm is restricted because it keeps track of the current output each battery is receiving and won't connect a house to a battery if adding its output would be too much for the battery.
 This algorithm is meant for the first part of the case, so it creates unique cables for each house.